nasuni-labs/nasuni-dashboards/README.md

 ## GFA Telemetry API (Optional)
 To use the GFA Telemetry API:
-*   Your Nasuni account must have GFA license feature enabled
+*   You must have a volume under GFA management (Active or Observation mode)
 *   You must create an [API key on the Nasuni dashboard](https://dashboard.api.nasuni.com/account/gfa/)
-*   You must have a volume under GFA management (Active or Observation mode)

 # Install and Configure Nasuni Dashboards